White House Farm murders: Murder-suicide theory, crime scene

 The police and media were initially convinced by the murder-suicide theory.
 Detective Chief Inspector Thomas Jones, deputy head of CID, was so sure Sheila had killed her family that he ordered Jeremy's cousins out of his office when they asked him to consider whether Jeremy had set the whole thing up.
 The Daily Express reported on 8 August 1985, the day after the murders:

 A farming family affectionately dubbed "The Archers" was slaughtered in a bloodbath yesterday.
 Brandishing a gun taken from her father's collection, deranged divorcee Sheila Bamber, 28, first shot her twin six-year-old sons.
 She gunned down her father as he tried to phone for help.
 Then she murdered her mother before turning the automatic .22 rifle on herself.

 The result of this certainty was that the investigation was poorly conducted.
-The murder scene was not secured and searched thoroughly, and evidence was not recorded or preserved.
+The murder scene was not secured or searched thoroughly, and evidence was not recorded or preserved.
 Within a couple of days, the police had burned the bloodstained bedding and carpets, apparently to spare Jeremy's feelings.
 The scenes-of-crime officer moved the murder weapon without wearing gloves, and it was not examined for fingerprints until weeks later.
 Three days after the killings, Bamber and the extended family were given back the keys to the house.

 Police did not find the silencer in the cupboard.
 One of Jeremy's cousins found it on 10 August, with what appeared to be flecks of red paint and blood, and took it to another of the cousin's homes; it took the police a further three days to collect it.
 A few days after that, the cousins found a scratch on the red mantelpiece that the prosecution said was caused by the silencer during a struggle for the gun; that accounted for the fleck of red paint.
 The Bible found near Sheila was not examined at all.
 Journalist David Connett writes that a hacksaw blade that might have been used to gain entry to the house lay in the garden for months.
 Officers did not take contemporaneous notes; those who had dealt with Jeremy wrote down their statements weeks later.
 The bodies were released days after the murders, and three of them (Nevill, June and Sheila) were cremated.
 Jeremy's clothes were not examined until one month later.
 Ten years later, all blood samples were destroyed.

-After Jeremy was convicted, the trial judge, Mr Justice Drake, expressed concern about the "less than thorough investigation", while The Times wrote about "blunders, omissions and ineptitude".
+After Jeremy was convicted, the trial judge, Mr Justice Maurice Drake, expressed concern about the "less than thorough investigation", while The Times wrote about "blunders, omissions and ineptitude".
 Home Secretary Douglas Hurd requested a report on the investigation from Essex Chief Constable Robert Bunyard and in March 1989 issued a statement in the House of Commons: "It is clear that errors were made in the early stages of the police investigation contrary to existing force practice."